Placeholder image

 The Foundation will not provide support for the following:

-• Endowment campaigns.
+• Endowment or Capital campaigns.

 • Fraternal or religious organizations, including schools with religious affiliation.